How to Style and Organize Your Bedside Table

 What is the origin of the dresser?

-Dressers originated from medieval wooden chests used for storing clothing and linens.
-They gradually evolved with the addition of drawers and ornamental design.
+Dressers originated from medieval wooden chests used for clothing and linens.
+Drawers were later added, creating the dresser as we know it.

 How have modern dressers changed in functionality?